 A verse from The Woodland Chronicles

-Cold thick rain falls heavy onto the still passenger car as Midnight strikes.
-The departure horn screams and the burly steam engine begins to crawl down the track.
-Midnight, quietly scurrying in the dark through as many bags as possible, knows the get-away window is beginning to close.
-Shortly, the steam engine will have too much speed to jump off safely.
-The loud thoughts keep getting louder…
+Cold thick rain falls heavy onto the still passenger car as midnight strikes.
+The departure horn screams and the burly steam engine begins to crawl pulling the passenger car down the track.
+A shadowy figure, quietly scurrying in the dark, rifling through as many bags as possible knows the get-away window is beginning to close.
+In short order, the steam engine will have too much speed to jump off safely.
+The dark figure is quiet, but the loud thoughts keep getting louder…

 “Why can’t I find anything?”